[Updated April 4]

 With the COVID Level 4 alert being activated at 11:59pm on March 25, there are a number of questions around fishing/boating, and whether these are permitted activities during the lock-down.

-There has been a State of Emergency declared earlier today (25th March 2020) and the simple answer is NO.
+A State of Emergency was declared on the 25th March 2020, therefore the simple answer is NO.

 All official updates regarding the national COVID19 alert system and national lockdown can be found at www.covid19.govt.nz

-Other recent announcements from NGO's and relevant parties are listed below:
+Other recent announcements from relevant parties are listed below:

 Coastguard New Zealand is asking people not to go out on the water today or during the lockdown period to avoid putting themselves or Coastguard volunteers in harm’s way.